-Continue assembly just as you would for a standard roof (see above), folding up the edges of the roof cap so that it forms a tray, then affixing the ceiling piece within the tray, and finally adding railings and roof cap corners.
+Continue assembly just as you would for a standard roof (see above), folding up the edges of the roof cap so that it forms a tray, then affixing the ceiling piece within the tray, and finally adding railings.

 A completed 8" x 8" level and roof should look something like the example below.